AnonymerNiklasistanonym/IliasBuddy/README.md

 ### You just want my Ilias credentials, how can I trust you
 There are the following options:
-1. The password and user name would only help me in reading your private RSS feed in which nothing like emails, feedbacks or results are contained and knowing your name - I would still not be able to access anything else than the feed on your Ilias account plus you could always change your feed URL through which I would loose any access
+1. The password and user name would only help me in reading your private RSS feed in which nothing like emails, feedbacks or results are contained and knowing your name - I would still not be able to access anything else than the feed on your Ilias account plus you could always change your feed URL through which I would lose any access
 1. Read the code and understand that none of your credentials ever leave your device
 1. You still think that there is a possibility that the created installation file (`.apk`) has malicious code in it which abuses your credentials - Good on you for thinking about this and here is my solution: Don't trust me and build the `.apk` yourself which would mean you can read the source code and be after the build 100% sure that the app is in no way malicious or abuses your credentials.

 ### How can I get the needed credentials for this app to access my private Ilias RSS feed
-You app need three things:
+You need three things:
 - Private Ilias feed URL
 - Private Ilias feed user name
 - Private Ilias feed password